Senate panel divided over Pompeo for secretary of state - Philly

 WASHINGTON (AP) - President Donald Trump's pick for secretary of state, CIA Director Mike Pompeo, is facing so much opposition from Democrats on the Senate Foreign Relations Committee that the panel could be forced to take the unusual step of sending the nomination to the full Senate without a favorable recommendation.

-Democratic Sen. Jeanne Shaheen of New Hampshire on Tuesday became the latest member of the committee to announce her opposition, and Sen. Tim Kaine, D-Va., recently said he would vote no. Both supported Pompeo as CIA director last year.
+Menendez echoed concerns lodged by other Democratic senators that Pompeo did little during his public hearing to roll back his comments against Muslims and gay marriage, and failed to outline a clear foreign policy strategy.

+"His own personal record is deeply troubling," Menendez said.
+"Past statements indicate he has a preference for military action before exhausting diplomacy.
+Furthermore, he was unable to satisfactorily explain or express contrition for some of the more egregious statements he made as a member of Congress about Muslims, or defend his positions denying women and LGBTQ individuals' fundamental human rights."

 Pompeo is still expected to have enough votes in the full Senate to replace Rex Tillerson, who was fired by Trump.
 But as support peels away, his confirmation may come down to a handful of senators.
-The backlash ahead of the panel's vote is a rare rebuke for such a high-profile Cabinet pick, and sets Pompeo on a potentially uneven path for the new job.
+The backlash ahead of the committee's vote is a rare rebuke for such a high-profile Cabinet pick.

-"I continue to have deep concerns regarding Mr. Pompeo's past statements and policy views, particularly in regards to the LGBTQ community, American Muslims and women's reproductive rights," Shaheen said in a statement, after calling the former Kansas congressman Tuesday to tell him she would be opposed.
+Democratic Sen. Jeanne Shaheen of New Hampshire on Tuesday announced her opposition, and Sen. Tim Kaine, D-Va., recently said he would vote no. Both supported Pompeo as CIA director last year.

 Rarely has the Senate panel failed to back a nominee, and some said not since President George W. Bush nominated John Bolton as U.S. ambassador to the United Nations has the committee declined to recommend a White House pick.